ColoursofOSINT/findmydevice/README.md

 In order to use it you need to install a distributor (like Gotify-**UP** or ntfy).
 When you send a command like ring.
 The server will communicate with your push-server.
 The push-sever will notify your phone.
 If you want to, you can register for my push-server(gotify-instance) (https://push.nulide.de:9094/#/login)

-6. `fmd stats` shows you the networks available to the lost device.
-This is helpful when you get desperate, maybe you recognize a network and can find the device than.

-7. Hello, this is the wiki for FMD.

-Here you will find some explanations how FMD works and how to configure it by your needs.

 ## Interesting